Chicken Soup with Sour Cream Dumplings

 Step 4:

-Then remove the broth from the heat.
-Remove the chicken from the broth and separate the meat from the bones.
-Discard the bones and onion.
-And cut the meat into small pieces.
+Take the broth off the heat.
+Lift out the chicken and pull the meat off the bones.
+Discard the bones and onion, and cut the meat into small pieces.

 Step 5:

-Strain the broth through a sieve into a clean saucepan.
-If a precipitate remains at the bottom of the pan during straining, it does not need to be filtered.
-Return the pot of broth to the fire and bring it to a boil again.
+Strain the broth through a sieve into a clean pot.
+If any sediment settles at the bottom, you don't need to strain that.
+Return the pot of broth to the heat and bring it back to a boil.

 Step 6: